mapequation/significance-clustering/README.txt

 just run 'make' in the current directory to compile the code with the included Makefile.

-Call: ./sigclu [-s <seed>] [-c <confidencelevel>] [-w <weightsfile>] partitionsfile outfile
+Call: ./sigclu [-s <seed>] [-c <confidencelevel>] [-w <weightsfile>] partitionsfile signodeoutfile sigmoduleoutfile
 seed: Any positive integer.
 confidencelevel: The confidence as a fraction, default is 0.95.
 partitionsfile: Each column represents a partition, the first for the raw partition and the remaining for bootstrap partitions.
 Row number corresponds to node id.
-outfile: 1 or 0 if a node does or does not belong to the significant core of its module. moduleId1 moduleId2 means that the significant core of moduleId1 cooccurs with moduleId2 more than a fraction 1 - conf of the samples.
+nodeoutfile: 1 or 0 if a node does or does not belong to the significant core of its module.
+moduleoutfile: moduleId1 moduleId2 means that the significant core of moduleId1 cooccurs with moduleId2 more than a fraction 1 - conf of the samples.
 weightsfile: One column for weights of each node.
 Row number corresponds to node id.

 Example:

-./sigclu -s 34 -c 0.95 -w weightssample.txt bootsample.txt signodessample.txt
+./sigclu -s 34 -c 0.95 -w weightsfilesample.txt partitionsfilesample.txt sigmoduleoutfilesample.txt

-bootsample.txt
+partitionsfilesample.txt
 1 1 1 1 1 1 1 1 1 1 1
 1 1 1 1 1 1 1 1 1 1 1
 1 2 1 2 1 2 1 2 1 2 2